 Instructions

-- Melt butter of medium heat in large stock pot.
+- Melt butter on medium heat in large stock pot or dutch oven.
 Cook onion until soft (about 3-5 mins)

 - Add flour and blend to make roux.